 You might have faced situations when your employees face the crunch of completing their work and projects.
-When such a situation arises, the not so important tasks get piled up.
+When such a situation arises, the not-so-essential tasks get piled up.

-To manage time well, you can ask your employees to prioritize their urgent and important tasks at first.
-This way they will be able to learn how to utilise the time to complete critical tasks and improve their work rate.
+To manage time well, you can ask your employees to prioritize their vital tasks at first.
+This way, they will learn how to use the time to complete critical tasks and improve their work rate.

 4. Planning the day in advance:

 Every employee likes to have their whole day sorted out instead of getting stuck to one thing.
-If everything is not sorted out before the day starts then there might come such times where employees might feel that they are lost.
+If everything is not sorted out before the day starts, then there might come such times where employees might feel that they are lost.